Food insecurity in families with young children: Early year practitioners’ approaches and strategies

 Expressions of interest:

-Please email your CV and a 1 page expression of interest addressing the above pre-requisites to A/Prof Rachel Laws r.laws@deakin.edu.au by Friday 22 September.
-We will work with a suitably qualified applicant to apply for scholarship funding.
+Please email your CV and a 1 page expression of interest to A/Prof Rachel Laws r.laws@deakin.edu.au by Friday 12 September.
+Your CV/ expression of interest should address the prerequisites and include:

 Back to PhD opportunities